Paddle Billing

 • Manually-collected subscriptions

-Paddle collects by sending an invoice that the customer must pay by wire transfer or using Paddle Checkout.
+Paddle collects by sending an invoice that the customer must pay by bank transfer or using Paddle Checkout.
 Typically part of a sales-assisted invoicing workflow.

 When payment fails for a subscription renewal transaction for an automatically-collected subscription, Paddle sets subscription.status to past_due.
 Paddle Retain gets to work to automatically recover the payment for you.
 This process is called dunning.